dhthwy/r/README.md

 Thing is, we don't know what we don't know.

 Therefore I must assume that there were necessary reasons for these rejections.
+That's how it's always been.
+Same issue.
+DOn't know shit.
+Massive rejections.
+Tried to gain knowledge.
+Get rejected.
+Rinse.
+Repeat.

 And I don't see how anything has changed for the better.